 Kartra pricing starts with a $1 for a 14-day trial and then the packages range from Starter at $89 per month to Diamond at $699 per month.
 Although this might seem a lot, if you add up all the costs of email autoresponders, video hosting, helpdesks and everything else that Kartra has, then it’s not bad at all.”

 “When it comes to converting paid media, I think Unbounce and Leadpages are the best tools.”

-Unbounce – “I particularly like working with Unbounce as you can scale large campaigns by using Dynamic Text Replacement (DTR).
-This helps to personalise the content on the page which always boosts your Conversion Rate.
+Unbounce – “I particularly like working with Unbounce as you can scale large marketing campaigns by using Dynamic Text Replacement (DTR).
+This helps to personalise the content on the landing page which always boosts your Conversion Rate.